secretstartups/handbook/workflow/index.html.md

 ### Milestone cleanup schedule

-The milestone cleanup will happen one weekday before the 22nd (release day).
+The milestone cleanup will happen one weekday before the release day.

 The following is observed to account for the weekends:
 - If the 22nd falls on the weekend, cleanup happens on the prior friday.